d2l-ai/d2l-en/chapter_recurrent-neural-networks/language-models-and-dataset.md

 ## Summary

-* Language models estimate the joint probability of a text sequence
+* Language models estimate the joint probability of a text sequence.
-* The main choices for reading long sequences are random sampling and sequential partitioning.
-The latter can ensure that the subsequences from two adjacent minibatches during iteration are adjacent on the original sequence.
+* To train language models, we can randomly sample pairs of input sequences and label sequences in minibatches.

 ## Exercises

 1. How would you model a dialogue?
 1. What other methods can you think of for reading long sequence data?
-1. Consider the random offset that we use for reading long sequences.
-    1. Why is it a good idea to have a random offset?
+1. Consider our method for discarding a uniformly random number of the first few tokens at the beginning of each epoch.
     1. Does it really lead to a perfectly uniform distribution over the sequences on the document?
     1. What would you have to do to make things even more uniform?
-1. How to modify `SeqDataLoader` to implement the sequential partitioning strategy?
 1. If we want a sequence example to be a complete sentence, what kind of problem does this introduce in minibatch sampling?
 How can we fix the problem?

 :begin_tab:`mxnet`